 Variations

-- Double the Recipe: These are the best vegan snickerdoodle cookies and will be consumed quickly, I’d double the recipe so you don’t run out of these tasty cookies.
+- Double the Recipe: These are the best Vegan Snickerdoodle Cookies and will be gobbled up quickly, I'd double the recipe so you don't run out of these tasty cookies.

 How to make these Vegan Snickerdoodle Cookies

-Step 1: In a large mixing bowl add the vegan butter and microwave until melted, let cool a few minutes.
-Add the vanilla, cane sugar, brown sugar, vegan yogurt, plant milk and whisk.
+Step 1: In a large mixing bowl add the vegan butter and microwave until melted.
+Add the vanilla, cane sugar, brown sugar, vegan yogurt and whisk.

 Step 2: Add the flour, salt, cinnamon, baking powder, baking soda, and cream of tartar and fold together with a spatula.